The circumcentered-reflection method achieves better rates than alternating projections: Linear convergence of MAP and CRM under an error bound assumption

-We remark that, in view of Theorem \ref{t1}, the upper bound for the asymptotic constant of the CRM sequence is substantially better than the one for the MAP sequence.
-Note the the CRM bound reduces the MAP one by a factor of $\sqrt{1+\omega^2}$, which increases up to $\sqrt{2}$ when $\omega$ approaches $1$.
+We remark that, in view of \cref{t1}, the upper bound for the asymptotic constant of the CRM sequence is substantially better than the one for the MAP sequence.
+Note that the CRM bound reduces the MAP one by a factor of $\sqrt{1+\omega^2}$, which increases up to $\sqrt{2}$ when $\omega$ approaches $1$.